jon-chun/jon-chun/README.md

 • Organically grew (no marketing/PR) to ~15k hits from top universities worldwide (#4 CMU, #5 Berkeley, #6 Stanford, #7 Columbia, #9 NYU, #16 Princeton, #22 Oxford, #23 MIT, #25 Cambridge, etc)

-• Diversity: Grew from 18% to 61% Female with URM participation rates at or above college averages.
+• Diversity: Grew from 18% to 61% Female with URM participation rates often at or above college averages.
 Our classes are majority non-STEM, reaching out to many students who otherwise feel alienated by traditional CS study.

-• Achieved enrollment growth from 20 to 120 (one of the largest classes at Kenyon)
+• Achieved enrollment growth from 20 to 120 becoming one of the largest classes at Kenyon

-• Curated a set of fully open-source, best-of-breed tools with no budget required for software, hardware or technical support
+• Curated a set of fully open-source, best-of-breed tools with no budget required for any software, new hardware or technical support

 Our interdisciplinary AI DH research has been published in top presses, journals and conferences.
 We have also mentored hundreds of ML/AI DH projects that synthesize Artificial Intelligence with literature, history, political science, art, dance, music, law, medicine, economics and more.
 Various sample AI DH projects are given below.